ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/Day 3.md

 Jenkins -> open source automation server, optimizes the CI/CD pipeline.
 It automates essential tasks such as software building, testing and deployment

 ![[Pasted image 20250521131846.png]]

+Storage as a service -> google drive

+Information as a service -> BI tools

+This picture is not complete, you can add even more solutions.

+Business process -> little processes that are needed for your operations, one example could be payment processing

+#### Practice Quiz Question: What is the foundation of cloud service taxonomy, categorizing services into three primary models?

+SaaS, PaaS and IaaS